About kuril dhagun

 kuril dhagun is led by a team of Aboriginal and Torres Strait Islander staff members who can assist with navigating State Library’s collections and services, including family history research and venue hire of the kuril dhagun space.

-The main space is a flexible multi-purpose space that can be used for large and small scale events, as well as a gathering space for community groups and the general public to study, read or simply connect with others.
+The kuril dhagun space is a flexible multi-purpose space that can be used for large and small scale events, as well as a yarning space for community groups to gather or simply connect with others.
 The kuril dhagun showcase proudly displays the stories of many of our Aboriginal and Torres Strait Islander communities.

-The media hub is devoted to displaying various Indigenous media sources including NITV streamed live on the big screen.
+The Real Time wall is devoted to displaying various Indigenous media sources including NITV and is aired on the big screen.

-You can experience a number of artworks from Queensland Aboriginal artists including Megan Cope's MAIWAR Yunggulba, 2017, Laurie Nilsen's Dolly, Birds on a Wire, and Aunty Lilla Watson's Kurilpa Country.
+You can experience a number of artworks from Queensland Aboriginal artists including Megan Cope's MAIWAR Yunggulba, 2017, the late Laurie Nilsen's Dolly, Birds on a Wire, and Aunty Lilla Watson's Kurilpa Country.

 "Beneath the Southern Cross,

 and the canopy of the rainforest along the river bank,

 the Kurilpa, which still survives here,